Facebook Ads KPIs

 Interactions

-Another way to view the success of an ad is, of course, the general interactions within the ad.
-In concrete terms, this means how often the ad is liked, shared or commented on.
+Another way to view the success of an advert is, of course, the general interactions within the advert.
+In concrete terms, this means how often the advert is liked, shared or commented on.

-Of course, this also has an influence on the value Facebook assigns to the ad - and how successfully it is ultimately displayed (see also the previously mentioned ad relevance).
+Of course, this also has an influence on the value Facebook assigns to the advert – and how successfully it is ultimately displayed (see also the previously mentioned ad relevance).

 Conclusion

-I think you can now see quite clearly that placing Facebook Ads is one thing and monitoring the campaign or the individual ads is another important factor for the success of your campaigns.
+I think you can now see that placing Facebook Ads is one thing and monitoring the campaign or the individual adverts is another important factor for the success of your campaigns.

-The above-mentioned KPIs, which you can use in the Ads Manager, help you to make insightful evaluations.
+The above-mentioned KPIs, which you can use in the Ads Manager, help you to carry out informative analyses.
 Of course, Facebook offers you many more options and KPIs if you want to run video ads, for example.